Voyager (novel)

 The heroine of the bestselling Outlander (1991), Claire, returns in Voyager as a mother to Brianna Randall and living in Boston in the year 1968.
 The preceding novel, Dragonfly in Amber (1992), ended with Claire and Brianna coming to grips with the truth of the identity of Brianna's real father, Jamie Fraser, and Claire's travel through time.
 In Voyager, Claire and Brianna trace Jamie's life since the battle of Culloden during the Jacobite rising of 1745.
 Discovering Jamie survived the massacre that heralded the destruction of many clans in Scotland sends Claire back to the stone circle that twenty years earlier hurtled her through time.

 Plot summary

 1746

 Voyager opens on the battlefield at Culloden, where Jamie Fraser finds himself gravely wounded and his rival Jack Randall dead.
-Jamie is carried to a nearby farmhouse where 18 Highland soldiers have sought refuge after the battle of Culloden.
+Jamie is carried to a nearby farmhouse where 18 Jacobite soldiers have sought refuge after the battle of Culloden.
 Harold Grey, Earl of Melton, arrives as representative of the Duke of Cumberland and announces the survivors will be shot.
 As each man is led outside to be executed, Melton takes his name for the records.
 At Jamie's turn, Melton recognizes him as famed Jacobite “Red Jamie”, but is forbidden to execute him because Jamie spared his younger brother, Lord John Grey, during the Battle of Prestonpans, and he sends Jamie home to die of his wounds.